usgs/wdfn-blog/content/build-river-conditions.md

 results in pixelated videos.
 We were able to overcome this by setting the width and height to double the desired size and later downscaling the video.
 It will require you to adjust your point and text sizes on frames themselves.
-In this blog, I started with the width and height at double what I wanted to end up with, so now all I have to do is downscale!
+When creating the PNG files, I use a width and height double the size of what I wanted in the end, so now all I have to do is downscale!
 If you follow this approach, you can downscale your video to half the size by running the following: